dan-koller/React-Anti-Fraud-Frontend/README.md

 # React Anti-Fraud frontend

-This is the frontend for my [Anti-Fraud System](https://github.com/dan-koller/Spring-Anti-Fraud-System) project.
+This is a client side\* frontend for my [Anti-Fraud System](https://github.com/dan-koller/Spring-Anti-Fraud-System) project.
 It is a [React](https://reactjs.org/) single page application that uses [React Router](https://reacttraining.com/react-router/) for routing.
 For the UI, it uses [Semantic UI](https://react.semantic-ui.com/) and Axios for HTTP requests.

 ![Screenshot](res/screenshot.png)

+\*_There is a also a server side frontend available [here](https://github.com/dan-koller/Spring-Anti-Fraud-System/releases/) that is built with Thymeleaf.
+Note, that the server side frontend is not actively maintained and only available as additional download for the backend._

 ## Getting Started